firetools/blenderfds/docs/index.md

 It is distributed in the hope that it will be useful, but without any warranty.

-If you prefer having professional paid support, take a look at [PyroSim](https://www.thunderheadeng.com/pyrosim)
+If you prefer buying professional support, take a look at [PyroSim](https://www.thunderheadeng.com/pyrosim)